-Lisa Quinn referred to the enclosed report that provides an update in relation to the Trust's position against the Single Oversight Framework in quarter 2.
+Lisa Quinn referred to the enclosed report that provides an update in relation to the Trust's position against Jorthumbertand 150:20 the Single Oversight Framework in guarter 2.

 The Board received and noted the Trust's quarter 2 position.